 Why Suffering?

 I don’t fully understand the ways of the Lord, nor can I give you the answer as to why God allowed your suffering or mine.
 God is not obligated to explain Himself to us.
 Just ask Job.
 But I submit what we can know Biblically.
 For the child of God, suffering always has a purpose.
 One such purpose is the refining influence it has on our lives.
 Another reason for suffering is that God can use your situation to help others who are hurting.
 Read 2 Corinthians 1:3-7.
+However, when trials come, we must not be hasty, like the friends of Job, to jump to the conclusion that God is punishing us.
+That may be the case because God disciplines those who He loves (Hebrews 12:1-11).

-When the Lord allows suffering into the lives of His children, we must not be hasty, like the friends of Job, to jump to the conclusion that sorrows are the discipline of the Lord.
-Sometimes they are.
-And yes, God disciplines those who He loves (Hebrews 12:1-11).
-Nevertheless, we still grapple with the age-old question of why God allows pain and suffering, especially in the lives of His Children.
-This, I believe, is the very heart of the matter.
-Am I going to believe what the Bible says about Jesus?
-Does Jesus Christ have all power in heaven and on earth?
-Has the Father really placed all things under His feet?
-These are legitimate questions, and in my opinion, it is not necessarily wrong to ask them.
-Still, at the end of the day, we have a decision to make.
-Are we going to believe God?
-And if the answer is yes, then we must believe that He rules over the affairs, even the details, of our lives.
-And this includes our pains and suffering.
-Furthermore, when the world around us is on the brink of collapse, if we are going to survive with our mind and faith intact, we must be at peace with the One who commands the wind and the waves.
-Jesus is our peace (Job 22:21-25; Mark 4:41).
+But the dilemma that we must grapple with is the issue of God’s sovereignty.
+At the end of the day, we have a decision to make.
+Are we going to trust God and believe His Word or not?
+And if the answer is yes, then we must believe that He rules over the affairs, even the details, of our lives - including our pains and suffering.

 Read the following passages and then answer these questions.
 Is suffering always a sign that God is angry at you or that you are being punished for sin?